nekinci/sea/readme.md

-## sea - a toy programming language
+## 🎉 sea - programming language 🚀

-Sea, pronounced as "C" is a programming language that compiles to LLVM code.
+Sea, pronounced as `C` is a programming language that compiles to LLVM Backend.
 As a hobby project, it has served as a valuable teacher, providing significant insights into various aspects of computer science.
-It is currently ongoing process.
+It is early and unstable version and currently ongoing process.

 Here is an example code written in sea, until I write documentation the code will help, I hope.